• As low as $770/Night

 4. Beach toys & Garage items: please feel complimentary to use any beach toys, beach chairs, beach towels, casting nets, etc. that you find, but please return them hosed off and where you found them.
 We are happy to share these items with you, but we can’t continue, if you don’t respect them.
 In the cooler months, there is a bin full of golf cart blankets to the left of the carts in the garage.

 5. Please respect our games, books, china, crystal, and nice linens.
 We want to share these items with you, but we can only continue to do so if you return them how you found them in generally the same place.
-It’s painless if you take a photo.
+It’s simple if you take a photo.

 6. If you choose to rearrange the furnishings, please put it back how you found it.